 Bonjour, je veux apprendre le français.
 (Hello, I want to learn French.)

-That little appendage on the “c” is an accent, and it makes a huge difference in French pronunciation.
+See that little appendage on the “c?”
+It’s an accent mark, and it makes a huge difference in French pronunciation.

 What Are the French Accents?